The Conversations Couples Should Have Before Retirement

 1. When do we want to retire?

 Your retirement timeline will play an important role in your financial plans.
-On average, Americans plan to work until age 65, according to the 2023 Northwestern Mutual Planning & Progress Study.
+On average, Americans plan to work until age 65, according to the 2024 Northwestern Mutual Planning & Progress Study.
 Do you and your spouse see yourselves retiring together?
 Or will one partner step out of the workforce before the other?
-Andrew Weber, CFP® professional and senior director of planning philosophy, research and guidance at Northwestern Mutual, says it’s best to have this conversation as soon as possible.
+Try to have this conversation as soon as possible.
+Because if one of you has to continue working and the other doesn’t, that may feel unfair and could create tension in the relationship.

 There are also financial considerations to think about.
 If one spouse retires, you may need to draw on your nest egg to make up for lost income.
 Alternatively, you might choose to reduce your expenses and live off of the working spouse’s earnings until they retire.
 Your retirement age will also determine how much you need to save for retirement.